-The Testing Center, a division the Student Affairs Department, is located in the Donald W. Reynolds Campus and Community Building, Room 216.
-The testing center houses two computer labs with a total of 35 computers.
-The Testing Center strives to provide students a central location for their testing needs as well as a comfortable testing environment.
-The Center also has the responsibility to protect the security and integrity of tests entrusted to them by the testing companies.
+The University Testing Center, a division of the Student Affairs Department, is located in the Donald W. Reynolds Campus and Community Building, Room 216.
+The Testing Center houses three computer labs with a total of 42 computers.
+The Testing Center strives to provide students a central location for testing needs as well as a comfortable testing environment.
+The Testing Center also has the responsibility to protect the security and integrity of tests entrusted to them by the testing companies as well as by our instructors at SAU.
+You can find a clickable link to our Testing Center Operations Manual at the bottom of this webpage.

 Utilizing the Testing Center

-- The student needs to call the Testing Center at 870-235-4145 and make an appointment to secure a testing date and time.
-The Center administers many different tests, and some are available only on certain dates and times.
+- Call the Testing Center at (870) 235-4145 at least 2 (two) working days in advance to make an appointment to secure a testing date and time.
+The Testing Center administers many different tests, and some are available only on certain dates and times.
+Some tests may require registration and scheduling on the test company’s website.
+Call our office for more information.

-- The student will need to submit the appropriate test fee, if applicable, to the Testing Center Office .
+- Submit the appropriate test fee, if applicable, to the Testing Center Office.

-- The student must bring some form of photo identification for entry into the Center along with any authorized materials and aids allowed for the particular test being taken.
+- Bring photo identification for entry into the Testing Center, along with any authorized materials and aids allowed for the particular test being taken.

-- Examinees are also asked to be aware of the Center closing time and allow plenty of time to complete the exam.
+- Please be aware of the Testing Center closing time and allow plenty of time to complete the exam.

-- Food, drink, cell phones, and/or pagers are not allowed in the Testing Lab.
+- Food, drink, cell phones, and/or pagers are NOT allowed in the Testing Labs.
+Lockers are available for personal items.

-- Examinees need to make sure they are given the correct exam and place their name or other identifying information on the exam in order to receive credit for the work they perform.
+- Make sure you are given the correct exam and (if pencil-paper based) place your name or other identifying information on the exam in order to receive credit for the work you perform.

 What Services Are Available to Students with Disabilities?

-The Testing Center strongly urges students with physical, psychological, learning or other disabilities to contact the Office of Disability Services at 235-4145 prior to any testing.
+The Testing Center strongly urges students with physical, psychological, learning or other disabilities to contact the Office of Disability Support Services at (870) 235-4145 prior to any testing.
+Some testing companies may require disability supports/requests to be processed through their site before coming in to our center to test.
 Students with documented disabilities may be entitled to a range of additional services while enrolling in and attending Southern Arkansas University.

 Test Security and Academic Dishonesty Policy